jonnonz1/nz-statute-book/acts/public/1994/maritime-transport-act-1994.md

 (5) An order under subsection (4) is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 223 Application of Parts 19 to 27 to ships of New Zealand Defence Force
-Without limiting section 4(2), Parts 19 to 27 shall apply to every warship and every other ship of the New Zealand Defence Force that is in waters outside the territorial sea of New Zealand, to the extent that those Parts apply to such waters.
+(1) Without limiting section 4(2), Parts 19 to 27 shall apply to every warship and every other ship of the New Zealand Defence Force that is in waters outside the territorial sea of New Zealand, to the extent that those Parts apply to such waters.
+(2) Despite subsection (1), Annex VI requirements do not apply to ships referred to in that subsection.

 ### 224 Application of certain provisions of Parts 19 to 28
 (1) Notwithstanding anything in any other enactment, criminal proceedings shall not be commenced against a natural person in respect of a contravention of any provision of any of Parts 19 to 28 that is alleged to have occurred beyond the territorial sea of New Zealand unless they are commenced against—